NC State vs. Virginia college basketball game preview

 He was supposed to go on the road against Pitt and Wake Forest, kicking out the lights by hitting more than half of his shots combined in two wins, and now he has a shot to do something big to show how big he really is .
 Is increasing

-They are forcing a ton of mistakes, they are doing a good job at not spoiling, and then, they are making everything.
+They are forcing a ton of mistakes, they are doing a good job if not spoiled, and then, they are making everything.
 And on the other side…

 Why Virginia Will Win